 The other ingredients are lactose monohydrate, maize starch, povidone 25, magnesium stearate, talc, purified water, sucrose, polyethylene glycol 6000, calcium carbonate, white wax and wax carnauba.

-Each tablet contains 30mg of ethinylestradiol and 150mg of levonorgestrel.
+Each tablet contains 30 micrograms of ethinylestradiol and 150 micrograms of levonorgestrel.
 One tablet should be taken daily.

 Choose a time of the day which is suitable for you to take Ovranette.
 It's taken once a day at the same time each day for 21 days.
 Wait seven days before starting the next pack which is when you will have your period.

-Taking a combined pill, like Ovranette, later than usual will not impact your contraception.
-It is not considered a missed pill until it has been more than 24 hours since you were due to take it.
-Regularly taking your pill late can make it difficult to keep track of them and could cause stress if you do miss a pill.
+Taking a combined pill, like Ovranette, later than usual will not impact your contraception, provided it’s taken within 12 hours of the scheduled time.
+Regularly taking your pill late can make it difficult to keep track of them and may increase your risk of pregnancy.

-Ovranette may not work if you vomit within two hours of taking it as your body may not have absorbed the hormones yet.
+Ovranette may not work if you vomit within four hours of taking it, as your body may not have absorbed the hormones yet.
 In this case, take another pill as soon as you feel better and keep taking the rest of your pack as scheduled.
 This means that your cycle will be one day shorter than normal.
 If the vomiting continues, then you may not be protected against pregnancy.
-Use additional contraception until you have been symptom free for seven days.
+Use additional contraception until you have been symptom-free for seven days.

 Before taking Ovranette, ensure that you read the information included with the pill about the increased risk of blood clots.
 This is rare but it is a possible health risk from taking the combined pill.
-Other side effects commonly disappear after the first month or two.
+Some side effects are more common right after you start taking the pill and disappear after the first month or two.

 Do not take Ovranette if you: